Explore

 4. Responding to change over following a plan

 The tension is obvious.
 How could you innovate, iterate, and improve based on real user feedback if the team was anchored by a hefty novel of documentation about what must be built?
 As technology rapidly advanced and made it possible to quickly develop new functionality, no one wanted to wait around for an updated PRD before they started building the next enhancement.
 Or, worse yet, be at the mercy of the PRD blame game — where either side can claim that needed information was or was not in the PRD when the wrong thing gets built.
-(Assuming anyone actually reads it, since most PRDs could be upwards of 30 pages long.)
+(Assuming anyone actually reads it, since most PRDs could be upward of 30 pages long.)

 Top